Requesting axes (#CALL AX)

 Assign axis names, logical axis numbers and axis indices after third axis request:

-Axis designation
+Axis identifier

 Logical axis number